|S&ED||Strategic and Economic Dialogue.|

 2. The difference between the interest rate on a bond and the risk free rate; thus the risk premium on the bond.

 3. The interest rate spread, i.e., the difference between the interest rate on a bond issued by one borrower and that on a bond issued by another, safer, borrower.
-Spreads between Greek bonds, for example, and those of Germany have been seen as an indicator to the likelihood of Greek default.
+Spreads between Greek and German bonds, for example, have been seen as an indicator of the likelihood of Greek default.

 |SPS||Sanitary and phytosanitary|